standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 ## What can the tools verify?

-There are three major categories of software verification tool in roughly increasing order of how hard it is to use them: automatic (aka extended static checkers), auto-active verifiers and deductive verifiers.
+There are four major categories of software verification tool in roughly increasing order of how hard it is to use them: symbolic execution tools, automatic (aka extended static checkers), auto-active verifiers and deductive verifiers.

+### Symbolic execution tools

+These tools are designed to find bugs by exploring paths through your program and/or to generate testsuites with high control coverage.
+Unlike the other three kinds of tool, these tools typically don't provide any guarantee that there are no bugs left but they scale really well and they are probably the best tools to use on a new codebase.

+The tools that I know to be in this category are [Cargo-KLEE] and [Haybale].

 ### Automatic verification tools